 Small Batch cold forming is a process that takes place where the manufacturer is more interested in profit and not the number of fasteners produced.
 These companies meet the demand for low volume manufacturing runs.

-Cold heading is putting metal in a die and hammering it and is different to hot forging where the metal is heated before hammering.
+Cold heading is putting metal in a die and hammering it and is different from hot forging where the metal is heated before hammering.
 Cold heading and other methods of cold forming cause the metal to deform at room temperature.

 Modern cold-forming machines also called cold headers or parts formers, provide from one to seven die stations, opposite a similar number of punches mounted on a slide, which frequently moves horizontally.
 The method used for making bolts or screws is the one-die, two-blow header.
 This has one die, which is the diameter of the shank of the bolt or screw being formed.
 The material in the die is struck with two different punches, one after the other.
 There is a limit to how much you can deform the metal with a single blow; two or more hits are necessary to create the correct shape of the bolt head.